ATedy/ATedy/README.md

 ### Hello there👋, I'm Amanuel, a full stack developer looking for new exciting roles.

-- 🌱 I’m currently learning redux-react, mongoDB, and improving my other skills as weel
+- 🌱 I’m looking roles where I can contribute with skill sets I have and improve my craft as well.
-- 👯 Beside my job hunt journey I am looking contribute to Open Source projects
+- 👯 Beside my job hunt I am looking open source projects that I can contribute and learn.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Playing football, cycling, visiting new places, playing pool are things I enjoy doing.

 ### Connect with me: